top of page

 Preoperative design consultation photos: Frontal view, left oblique side view, and left side view.

-Revision rhinoplasty requires precise internal structural correction while minimizing further tissue trauma.
+Revision rhinoplasty for septal reconstruction requires precise internal correction while minimizing additional tissue trauma.

-For this reason, closed rhinoplasty korea was selected to allow septal reconstruction, nasal bone restoration, and implant replacement through an internal approach without external incisions.
+For this reason, closed rhinoplasty korea was selected to allow septal reconstruction, osteotomy restoration, and implant replacement through an internal approach without external incisions.

 Preoperative design consultation images showing right lateral view, right oblique side view, and nostril view of a patient with nostril asymmetry and suspected septal deviation following previous rhinoplasty.